Skip to content

 In large monorepo projects, building and deploying all services for every code change can be time-consuming and resource-intensive.
 Coherence offers a selective build feature that allows you to specify which services should be built and deployed based on the files changed in a given commit or push event.

-Globs, or glob patterns, are wildcard patterns used to match file paths.
-They provide a powerful way to specify sets of files or directories.
-Here are some common glob patterns:
+Globs, or glob patterns, are wildcard patterns used to identify file paths that match a given pattern.
+They provide a powerful means of specifying sets of files or directories.

-• **: Matches any number of characters including path separators
+• The ** glob matches any number of characters, including path separators.

 Configuration

-Coherence uses glob settings to control which services in your monorepo will be built and deployed when a GitHub push event webhook is received.
+Coherence uses glob settings to control which services in a monorepo will be built and deployed when a GitHub push event webhook is received.
 These settings are configured in the cnc.yml file.

 Important: If your service has a build context defined (builds from a specific directory in the repo and not from the repo root), Coherence will automatically use that context as the default glob pattern for the service.